astronomer/airflow-guides/guides/astro-customer-onboarding.md

 - Resource Controls (soon adjustable directly through the Astronomer UI)

-- Enteprise-level support from a group of Airflow aficionados dedicated to keep your workflows up and running (get in touch with us for pricing details)
+- Access to our team of Airflow aficionados dedicated to keep your workflows up and running (read about our support options on our [pricing page](https://preview.astronomer.io/pricing/), and below)

 ## Astronomer: Enterprise Edition

 Astronomer Enterprise allows you to run a private version of our platform on your own Kubernetes.

-You get:
+It includes:

 - Astronomer Command Center that includes an Astronomer-built UI, CLI, and a GraphQL API for easy cluster and deployment management on Kubernetes